Logo fishing for carp

 6pm: As the light drew to a close, I prepared all 3 rods to be cast out in featured areas in the swim.
 After casting out 2 of the rods, I seen a big carp jump out of the water three-quarters across the swim.
 At this point I changed my mind and placed the last rig towards the showing fish for the night.

 7pm: The rod cast to the showing fish produced the next take.
-After only 5 minutes fight, I had a 23 pound mirror on the bank.
-A great result!
+After only 5 minutes fight, I had a 21 pound mirror on the bank.
+A great result but, unfortunately my camera had broken when I dropped it!

 6am: None of the other rods produced takes during the night.